Last updated: June 2026

 1. Rise Supports Local Currency at Scale

-Rise supports 90+ local currencies and enables workers to withdraw in local fiat, stablecoins, or crypto assets (Rise supports 100+ crypto assets).
+Rise supports 90+ local currencies and enables workers to withdraw in local fiat, stablecoins, or crypto assets, with 100+ crypto assets supported.
+More than half of all worker withdrawals on Rise are now taken in stablecoins, a share underpinned by Rise's official partnership with Circle as a USDC payroll partner.

 For teams spread across multiple countries, Rise is designed to support consistent payroll operations without forcing a single payout method.